bitoex/bitopro-api-node/README.md

 #### Amount precision

-The same as price precision but you should be aware the [Minimum order amount](#minimum-order-amount).
+The same as price precision but you should be aware the [minimum order amount](#minimum-order-amount).

 ### Minimum order amount